 Grammarly and Outwrite are two writing assistants to check spelling, grammar, punctuation, and other grammatical issues.
 Grammarly is more experienced, so you most likely see more grammar issues than in Outwrite.

 Writing assistant features

-On the other hand, Outwrite functions just like Grammarly, but its creator added more writing features like sentence paraphrasing, rewriting goals, and the option to enable or disable suggestions.
+On the other hand, Outwrite functions like Grammarly, but its creator added more writing features like sentence paraphrasing, rewriting goals, and the option to enable or disable suggestions.

-Grammarly is known to be one of the most accurate grammar checkers in the market.
+Grammarly is one of the most accurate grammar checkers on the market.
 However, a 2017 review of the product showed that its accuracy is only up to 72%.

 He concluded that though Grammarly is a great tool, it can never replace the human eye.